Barb is the Founder and Director of La Jolla Volleyball club.

 Barb never seems to tire of coaching young volleyball players.
 “It’s energizing and rewarding to see how much they can learn and improve.”

 Did you know?
 After college, Barb used her Bachelor of Science degree to work as a Professional Geologist and Project Manager.
 She worked in Reno, NV in the mining engineering field for 2 years before moving to Southern California to work for Bechtel Corporation.
-With Bechtel, she worked on Environmental Remediation Projects, high-security projects on military bases, and numerous his-profile pipeline and tunnel projects.
+With Bechtel, she worked on Environmental Remediation Projects, high-security projects on military bases, and numerous high-profile pipeline and tunnel projects.
 Two notable projects were the Inland Feeder Pipeline project in San Bernardino, a tunnel crossing crossing the San Andreas Fault, and another was the Camisea Project in Peru (living in the rustic jungle for 6 weeks), designing pipeline routes to safely bring natural gas over the Andes Mountains to a fractionation plant in Lima, Peru.

 Barb is a cancer survivor (2x!) and is truly enjoying and appreciating every moment of life.
-Barb and her husband live in La Jolla, and have 3 children: their oldest daughter is currently playing volleyball at Bowdoin College in Maine, and another daughter is heading off to college to play volleyball at Vassar Coillege.
+Barb and her husband live in La Jolla, and have 3 children: their oldest daughter is currently playing volleyball at Bowdoin College in Maine, another daughter plays volleyball at Vassar College, and their son plays multiple sports in high school, including soccer and volleyball (go figure!).
 She can’t wait to share her energy and love of volleyball with your child!

 send an email to Barb Birnbaum